 Meteor (Asteroids clone) PCB repair

-Here I have a Meteor PCB set by Hoei Intl. on the bench for testing and repair.
-It appears to be an almost exact copy of the Atari original.
-Although the layout appears virtually the same there is one notable difference; the Meteor circuit is divided into two halves connected by a pair of ribbon cables whereas Asteroids employs a larger single PCB.
+Here I have another PCB set on the bench for testing and repair.
+It's reportedly a Meteor, Asteroids clone by Hoei Intl. and appears to be a close copy of the Atari original.
+Although the layout appears very similar there is one notable difference; the Meteor circuit is divided into two halves connected by a pair of ribbon cables whereas Asteroids employs a larger single PCB.

 The Meteor PCBs aren't in great condition with some corroded IC legs and messy traces of previous repairs.
 Checking for any damaged or broken components I have noticed one issue - there is a row of inductors with plastic housings near the edge connector and the outer ones have been pushed over breaking their connecting leads.

-There don't appear to be any circuit diagrams available specifically for Meteor so I'll refer to the very comprehensive Asteroids documentation and note any differences encountered.
+I haven't found any circuit diagrams specifically for Meteor as yet so I'll refer to the very comprehensive Asteroids documentation and note any differences encountered.
 In the circuit extract below the 13 x 100 uH (microHenry) inductors are shown in line with the input signals with capacitors to ground forming a low pass filter arrangement.
 There is another pair of inductors nearby on the PCB, in series with the X and Y vector outputs.

 I'm setting up a Meteor arcade PCB set for testing on the bench, beginning with connections for power only.
 I'm not connecting a monitor as yet, in fact I don't have a vector monitor to work with this game so will just use a Cathode Ray Oscilloscope set to X-Y mode and the Z input (which is available on the rear panel of the CRO) will control the beam intensity / blanking of the vector signals.